 Everything lit up in a golden glow as the sun slowly edged its way upward, into the morning sky.
 Hot air balloons rose to greet the rising sun, shadowed speech bubbles in the bright light.

 There is a reason why people get up early for the sunrise in Bagan.
-It is a particularly magic place to witness the dawning of a new day.
+It is a particularly magical place to witness the dawning of a new day.

 Leaving our bikes out the front, we decided to stretch our legs and walk to the cluster of nearby temples.